 M.F.
-TONINELLI ART MODERNE
+TONINELLI MODERN ART

 M.F.
 Toninelli Art Moderne Monaco began its activity in 1945, when Mr. Romeo Toninelli opened his first gallery, “Il Camino”, in Milan, in association with the leading publishers and art dealers of Italian modern art since the 1930s, known as “Il Milione”.
 Important solo exhibitions from 1945 to 1947 included Boccioni, Campigli, Carra, De Chirico, Morandi and Sironi.